-Technology is providing endless distraction, but your audience will pay attention when you actually are willing to say something interesting.
-There is far too much follow-the-leader blandness in today’s marketing because everyone is so risk averse.
+Technology is providing an endless distraction, but your audience will pay attention when you actually are willing to say something interesting.
+There is far too much follow-the-leader blandness in today’s marketing because everyone is so risk-averse.
 But think about it—isn’t it a greater risk to mimic the competition than to differentiate from it?

 When a product or service says something unique, it’s magical.
 Attention is bestowed upon a marketer when a relevant message is delivered with an interesting or new perspective.
 If it contains a real emotional connection, the message will be even better—it will be memorable, maybe even iconic.

 What we are talking about is good old-fashioned creativity.
 Creativity is hard and scary.
 As human beings we have a tendency to think reproductively—we look to past experience and repeat what was successful.
 But if you think the way you’ve always thought, you’ll come up with the same ideas.
 Creativity is the result of finding a perspective that no one else has taken.
 Scientists call this, thinking productively.

 GE, partnering with ad agency BBDO, does this really, really well.
 It has one of the most creative and agile brand/advertising programs on the planet.
 Every advertising effort combines emotional resonance with relevance and charm.
 My current personal favorite is the Millie Dresselhaus ad.
 I can watch this ad over and over—it’s that good.